Insights, Tips, and Tales

 Should these Asian Lady Beetles enter your home, be careful not to squish them.
 Remember, their yellow ooze stinks and stains!
 A vacuum cleaner will remove them neatly.
 If you’re a gardener, use a bag in the vacuum cleaner to trap the beetles, store the bag outside, and the bugs will eat other pests in your garden in the spring!

-Professional removal and prevention ensures the safest solution to your Lady Beetle infestation.
+Professional pest control, removal, and prevention ensures the safest solution to your Lady Beetle infestation.
 Waynes Fall Invader Services uses proactive and safe methods, so your home will be immediately ready for invited guests!
-Contact us today!
+We have offices in several states.
+To get started, find a Waynes Pest Control location near you.

 Latest from Waynes Blog